ndesmic/webrott/2-walls.md

 For this we'll create a `wad-asset.js` file that will give us some sort of visual representation of the asset.
 For a wall we need to get the chunk of data describing a wall and turn it into and image.
 We do this by creating a canvas, pulling out the pixel image data, and then passing it back to append to the preview window.

 Walls in ROTT are 64x64 bitmaps.
-What we don't know yet is where the pallet comes from.
+What we don't know yet is where the palette comes from.
 So for this exercise let's just assign the 256 values to the red color and see what happens.
 Also note that everything is defined in columns, not rows as you may expect so you need to flip the coordinates to get it at the right orientation.

 ```js
 function getWall(dataView){